tylerlam1/SENG_Notes/Fifth Year Term One/SENG511/Class_Notes.md

 - What's the best time for product release and why?
 - New features versus fixing bugs/improvements?
 - How to adjust to change for a given release?

+## Lecture 12

+Didn't have time to concentrate as I had some other logistical things to handle.
+He was talking about critical paths.